GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (168) .md

 If the spellcheck is a critical success, you may change the shape to be a cone or inverted cone- but the total length is reduced by 1/3.

+This spell cannot be cast in sunlight.
+Attacks from this spell have a -2 penalty if user is not in moonlight when casting the spell.

 **At Higher Tiers**: Each tier beyond the minimum allows you to propel the flames 1.5 yards further.

 **Critical Failure**: You and every creature within a number of feet equal to your [Magic] bonus + 3 are subject to a ki attack and an attack of the selected type.
 The attacks each gain a bonus against you equal to the spell's tier for the purpose of determining a critical hit.
 These are standard magical attacks.